Table of Contents

-A spinal cord injury could change your life forever, whether you’ve totally lost control of your limbs or still have some functionality.
-We have a long history of helping people with an SCI and their families heal and demand justice at our law firm.
+A spinal cord injury could change your life forever, whether you’ve lost control of your limbs or still have some functionality.
+We have a long history of helping people with SCI and their families heal and demand justice at our law firm.

 Your spinal cord injury worth will be less to the insurance company the longer you wait to seek medical and legal help from a personal injury attorney.
-In fact, certain defendants like the government generally require a claim within six months of suffering your spinal injury case.
+In fact, certain defendants, like the government, generally require a claim within six months of suffering your spinal injury case.

-Even then, you’ll still probably need to file a personal injury lawsuit after that!
+Even then, you’ll probably need to file a personal injury lawsuit after that!
 Most negligent defendants don’t just roll over and pay you for your spine injury.
-That’s why you hire our legal team when you want to receive compensation as part of the compensatory damages legal process with spine injury cases.
+That’s why you hire our legal team when you want compensation as part of the compensatory damages legal process with spine injury cases.

 Gathering evidence of financial burdens will start as soon as you form an attorney-client relationship.
-For now, let’s discuss generally what your personal injury lawsuit worth is or isn’t.
+For now, let’s generally discuss what your personal injury lawsuit is worth or isn’t.